Patricio Farrell

 Highlights

-- In September 2024, the AMaSiS conference will take place at WIAS.
+- In September 2024, the AMaSiS conference took place, organized by WIAS.

 - In July 2024, Julien Moatti from TU Vienna visited the group for a week.